resir014/resir014.xyz/_posts/article/2021-01-18-please-tell-us-how-you-solved-the-problem.md

 Jackpot.
 You found a thread on some random tech forum you've barely heard about, and you decided to click said search result, hoping to find a solution.

 One post.
 Zero replies.
-The OP explained exactly the problem you're having, to amazing detail.
+The OP explained exactly the problem you're having, in amazing detail.
 But alas, nobody seem to have replied with a solution.
 Or even worse, nobody seemed to care.

 You felt frustrated.
 It was so close, yet so far.
 Did this random person solve their problem in the end?
 Did they jump around into other forums, and ask the same question hoping someone will answer?
 Or did they just give up, and continue to throw more solutions into the problem until something works? _What did they see?_